arnog/sutro-jsdoc-theme/README.md

 - `keywords`: value of the `<keywords>` tag
 - `forkme`: if present, display a "Fork Me" banner, with a URL pointing to the value of this entry
+- `headerAddendum` and `bodyAddendum`: if present the content will be inserted in the template in the header and just before end the end body tag, respectively.
+This can be useful to add additional scripts in the template.

 ## License